MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 dhollander
 ^^^^^^^^^^

-This algorithm currently is the original implementation of the strategy proposed in [Dhollander2016b]_ to estimate multi b-value (single-shell + b=0, or multi-shell) response functions of single-fibre white matter (*anisotropic*), grey matter and CSF (both *isotropic*), which can subsequently be used for multi-tissue (constrained) spherical deconvolution algorithms.
+This algorithm currently is the original implementation of the strategy proposed in [Dhollander2016b]_ to estimate multi b-value (single-shell + b=0, or multi-shell) response functions for single-fibre white matter (*anisotropic*), grey matter and CSF (both *isotropic*), which can subsequently be used for multi-tissue (constrained) spherical deconvolution algorithms.
 It has the distinct advantage of requiring *only* the DWI data as input, in contrast to